ical4j/ical4j-user-guide/docs/faq.md

 <strong>Q.</strong> How do I create a meeting request in MS Outlook that can be accepted by the Organizer?

 <strong>A.</strong> It appears there is a bug in MS Outlook that can be solved by a hotfix.
-See [http://stackoverflow.com/questions/4349836/how-can-i-add-an-ics-meeting-automatically-to-the-organizers-calendar here] for details.
+See [here](http://stackoverflow.com/questions/4349836/how-can-i-add-an-ics-meeting-automatically-to-the-organizers-calendar) for details.

 <strong>Q.</strong> I cannot find the answer to my question.
 What should I do now?

-<strong>A.</strong> If you cannot find what you need on this Wiki, the next best thing is to post a question in the [http://sourceforge.net/forum/?group_id=107024 forums].
+<strong>A.</strong> If you cannot find what you need on this Wiki, the next best thing is to post a question in the [forums](http://sourceforge.net/forum/?group_id=107024).